Sexual discrimination involves treating an employee less favorably than other employees, due to the employee's sex.

 Comments about how employees of a particular gender are not suited for particular jobs, or a pattern of statements about employee conduct such as "She probably has PMS", may support an action for gender discrimination.

 A pattern of actually excluding people of a certain gender from positions for which they are qualified on the basis of gender (such as refusing to consider a man for a child care position on the basis of gender alone, refusing to consider women for sales positions, or only hiring women for receptionist positions) may also support an action for sexual discrimination.

 The plaintiff was a member of a protected class;

-The plaintiff was qualified for the job for which he or she applied, or that he or she was meeting the employer's legitimate job expectations at the time of discipline or termination of employment;
+The plaintiff was qualified for the job for which he or she applied, or that he or she was meeting the employer's legitimate job expectations at the time of differential treatment, discipline or termination of employment;

-Ordinarily before you can file a suit based upon gender discrimination, you must first file a complaint about the conduct with an administrative agency.
+Before you may file a lawsuit based upon an allegation of gender discrimination, you must ordinarily first file a complaint about the conduct with an administrative agency.
 For a federal complaint, the complaint would first be filed with the Equal Employment Opportunity Commission (EEOC).
 There are also state and local agencies, to which complaints may be made under state law.
-Sometimes the agency will take your case, and prosecute your discrimiantion on your behalf.
-If the agency does not act within a specific timeframe, or declines to act on your behalf, you may file a private lawsuit.
+If the state does not have an equal employment agency, the report will normally be made to the EEOC.

 Sometimes the agency will accept your case, and prosecute your discrimination claim on your behalf.
 If the agency does not act within a specific timeframe, or declines to act on your behalf, it will issue a "right to sue" letter that authorizes you to file a private lawsuit.